AndoryuRenoa/MochiJumpWeb-SinglePackageDeployment/README.md

 With a setup like this you can run: "mvn clean install" just as normal

 Finally hace custom login working with angular.
-Now I just need to clean up the code and tie everything up together
+Now I just need to clean up the code, create a create new user service, and then tie everything up together including the loose ends, and finally make the site https!